BKabagoz/LIGO-quantum-tools/README.md

 Interactive GUI for visualizing optical quadrature covariance ellipses before and after propagation through a GWINC interferometer model.

 The input state can be vacuum, frequency-independent squeezing (FIS), or frequency-dependent squeezing (FDS).
-The GUI can use the filter-cavity parameters from a GWINC YAML model to construct the input state, then propagate that state through the interferometer using GWINC's quantum-noise matrices.
+The GUI uses the selected GWINC YAML model to construct the interferometer response and can include optomechanical coupling, SEC detuning, internal optical loss, and spatial mode mismatch.

-The interface includes controls for squeezing and filter-cavity parameters, frequency selection, arm power and arm length, signal-extraction-cavity detuning, IFO–OMC / SQZ–OMC / IFO–SEC mode mismatch, plot layout, axis limits, labels, colors, legends, and exact-view figure export.
+The interface includes controls for squeezing and filter-cavity parameters, frequency selection, arm power and arm length, signal-extraction-cavity detuning, IFO–OMC / SQZ–OMC / IFO–SEC mode mismatch, figure layout, labels, colors, legends, and export.

-When spatial mode mismatch is enabled, the calculation uses GWINC's higher-order-mode representation and projects the propagated covariance back onto the detected fundamental mode using GWINC's local-oscillator vectors.
+When spatial mode mismatch is active, the calculation uses GWINC's higher-order-mode representation and projects the propagated covariance back onto the detected fundamental mode using GWINC's local-oscillator vectors.

 See [`output-qstate-ellipse-visualizer/README.md`](output-qstate-ellipse-visualizer/README.md) for the full model description.